CanExport SMEs - Applicant’s guide

 - A group of related companies can receive a maximum of $200,000 in funding per government fiscal year.
 “Related companies” includes but is not limited to parent company and subsidiaries, sister companies and affiliates.

-If you fail to disclose pre-existing relationships and affiliations, CanExport SMEs may terminate the grant or contribution agreement, or take other action.
+Failure to disclose pre-existing relationships and affiliations, can lead CanExport SMEs to terminate the grant or contribution agreement.
 This includes relationships and affiliations between the recipient and its consultants.

 4. Eligible international markets